-In this paper we present a framework for quantification and analysis of sensitive individual identifying information leakage from the gene expression datasets.
-The premise of sharing genomic information is that there is always an amount of leakage in the sensitive information.
-We believe that this quantification methodology can be utilized for more extensive analysis of the leakage in sensitive information in the genomic datasets.
+In this paper we first analyzed the leakage of individual characterizing information and its predictability.
+We also proposed a framework for analysis of sensitive individual characterizing information leakage in the context of linking attacks.
+The premise of sharing genomic information is that there is always an amount of leakage in the sensitive information [19].
+We believe that the quantification methodology and the analysis framework can be applied for analysis of the ICI leakage in the genomic datasets where the correlative relations between datasets can be exploited for performing linking attacks.

-The predictability vs III-leakage tradeoff analysis that we performed can be generalized in two ways in future studies: First, the information theoretic measures that we proposed for measuring predictability versus the III leakage can be utilized for analyzing the tradeoff in other biomedical datasets where correlations can be exploited in linking attacks.
+The analysis of tradeoff between predictability and leakage of ICI can be generalized in two ways in future studies: First, the information theoretic measures that we proposed for measuring predictability versus the ICI leakage can be utilized for analyzing the tradeoff in other biomedical datasets where correlations can be exploited in linking attacks.
 Second, the analysis that we performed can be used to extrapolate the number of vulnerable individuals in a large dataset at different predictability levels.
-For example, in Figure XX, at 5% predictability level there is 11 bits of III leakage, which can identify on average 2000 individuals.
-At 1% predictability, there is around 18 bits of III, which can identify on average approximately 64000 individuals.
-Depending on the privacy leakage that can be tolerated, the predictability versus III leakage can be utilized to propose new metrics for quantifying the risk of individual identification.
+For example, in Figure XX, at 5% predictability level there is 11 bits of ICI leakage, which can identify on average 2000 individuals.
+At 1% predictability, there is around 18 bits of ICI, which can identify on average approximately 64000 individuals.
+Depending on the probability of leakage that can be tolerated, the predictability versus ICI leakage can be utilized to assess whether the dataset can be released to public access or not.

-[[How does this framework compare to other formalities?
-For example differential privacy?
-Differential privacy is about release mechanisms in statistical databases.
-Firstly, our analysis is about release of datasets.
-It is similar but differential privacy does not enable quantification of the leakage.]]

-[[There is also utility satisfying differential privacy: Our study is useful for understanding which utility to hide and which to reveal.]]

 Compared to other formalities, our study aims more to characterize the leakage of individual identifying information.
 Differential privacy formality, for example, aims at proposing release mechanisms for statistical databases where the mechanism guarantees that queries return results such that the probability of identifying a specific individual’s contribution to the result is vanishingly small.
-In order to maximize the utility of the biological data, it is, however, necessary to analyze the points of sensitive information leakage so that one can design the utility maximizing release mechanisms [19].
+In order to maximize the utility of the biological data, it is, however, necessary to analyze the points of sensitive information leakage so that one can design the utility maximizing release mechanisms [20].
 Our study contributes to quantifying the individual identifying information leakage.

-[[As the eQTL studies are done on larger and larger datasets, new (probably population specific) eQTLs are going to be identified which will increase leaking identifying information.]] [[The leakage of individual identification from gene expression datasets is rather complicated to analyze: The quantification method that we presented here is an underestimation of the leakage since it utilizes perfect matching of the predicted genotypes to the individual genotypes.
-With increasing efforts to identify the correlation of the genetic variation to quantifiable phenotypes.]] [[External information: 1 bits of gender information can be easily predicted from ; how does this change vulnerability; this justifies the fact that we need “buffering” in anonymization to protect against unaccounted external information that may cause increased vulnerability.]]
+[[Following reads disconnected from previous paragraphs, must do a better transition]]

-We also introduced a simple yet effective approach for identification of individuals.
+We also introduced a simple yet effective approach for characterization of individuals.
 The approach utilizes extremity based genotype prediction.
 When employed in the individual identification framework, this simple approach renders a very significant number of individuals vulnerable.
-This illustrates the amount the viability of individual identification from gene expression datasets.
+This illustrates the amount the viability of individual characterization from gene expression datasets.

 METHODS